psmsmets/oswi_toolkit/README.md

 ## Install source code

-The fortran compiler is limited to GNU gfortran (via conda).
-Make an alias to avoid compiler check issues in the `configure`.

 ### Configure

+The fortran compiler via conda is limited to GNU gfortran.
+Make an alias to avoid compiler check issues in `configure` (only `gfortran` and not the full name `x86_64-apple-darwin13.4.0-gfortran` is currently allowed).

 ```
 alias gfortran=`$CONDA_PREFIX/bin/nc-config --fc`